timbrel/GitSavvy/README.md

 GitSavvy provides GitHub integration that allows users to reference issues/collaborators when committing, open the current file or a commit on GitHub at the selected line, and create a new pull request from the current branch.

 ## GitHub-Style Blame View
 GitSavvy offers a "blame" view that shows hunk metadata and allows users to view the commit that made the change, similar to GitHub's blame view.
+In file-at-commit views, `[b]` opens blame for that revision at the same visible position.

 ## Other highlights